cylc/cylc-doc/src/reference/config/writing-platform-configs.rst

 For example, your Cylc scheduler hosts might share a file system with a compute cluster.
 Cylc does not need to install files on this cluster.
 The cluster and scheduler hosts are different platforms, but share an install target.

 But you might also have mirrored clusters, each with their own file system.
 Each cluster would be both a platform, and have its own install target.

-Example platforms
+Example Platforms
 =================

-On the scheduler host (Cylc Server)
+On the Scheduler Host (Cylc Server)
 -----------------------------------

 - **There is a built in localhost platform**